mparchment/salsabil-io/src/content/blog/lugha.md

 - *Ham’ al-Hawami’* by Jalal al-Din al-Suyuti

 This work is one of the best books ever written on nahw.
 He relied heavily on *al-Tadhyil* by Abu Hayyan in this work.
-Supplement it by reading *al-Muzhil* by the same author, an encycleopedic work that gathers various discussions in an accessible manner such that it can be used as a starting point for further research and exploration.
+Supplement it by reading *al-Muzhir* by the same author, an encycleopedic work that gathers various discussions in an accessible manner such that it can be used as a starting point for further research and exploration.

 - *Al-Kafiyah* by Abu 'Amr b. al-Hajib